Team302/2026DragonDataLoggerZ/README.md

 ### Getting Started 🛠️

-1. Build the project with `./gradlew build` (or `./build.ps1` on Windows).
+1. Build the project with `./gradlew build` (or `./build.bat` on Windows).
-2. Test the project on Windows using run.ps1 (this will start udp listening locally)
+2. Test the project on Windows using run.bat (this will start udp listening locally)
-3. If deploying to the pi, run build-pi.ps1.
+3. If deploying to the pi, run build-pi.bat.
 This will create a jar in the build/libs folder called PiLogger-linuxarm64-cross.jar
 4. Copy the runnable jar, PiLogger-linuxarm64-cross.jar,  (this includes all necessary libs)  to the Pi.
 5. Plug in a USB drive mounted at `/mnt/usb_logs` and run the logger.
 6. After the match, remove the drive and open the `.wpilog` file in your viewer of choice.